pkwak1/Stealth-Game/README.md

 Goal: <Insert shitty witty thing here about theme of game>

 ## Setup Unity Instructions (CRUCIAL/MUST/CANNOT INTERACT WITH REPO UNLESS THESE ARE DONE)
+## (5/12 IGNORE THIS ACTUALLY.
+IF YOU JUST GIT CLONE CORRECTLY, CHECK IF THESE THINGS ARE IN YOUR PROJECT (SHOULD BE) AND YOU'RE GOOD
 1. Make sure since we're cross platform to go through these things:
 CRUCIAL
 https://stackoverflow.com/questions/5834014/lf-will-be-replaced-by-crlf-in-git-what-is-that-and-is-it-important